-The camera field of view (FOV) and the illumination provided by the flash are designed for each device camera.
-It is exceptionally important manufacturers consult Device Dimensional Drawings (page 253) for each device and do not assume parameters are shared between devices.
+The camera field of view (FOV) and the illumination provided by the flash are designed for each devices' camera.
+It is exceptionally important manufacturers consult Device Dimensional Drawings (page 276) for each device, and shall not assume any parameters are shared between devices.

-Images from the camera may be affected by the geometry, color, and surface finish of the case.
+Images from the camera may be affected by the geometry, color, and surface finish of the case, particularly when using a flash.
+Camera opening trim should be designed to avoid reflecting light into the camera.